eslint/eslint/docs/rules/space-after-function-name.md

+# space-after-function-name

-# space-after-function-name: enforce consistent spacing after name in function definitions
+Enforces consistent spacing after name in function definitions.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [space-before-function-paren](space-before-function-paren.md) rule.